 If you would like to talk to a counsellor or try a talking therapy, your transplant team will be able to refer you.
 If you have never used this kind of therapy before, it can seem a little strange at first – but hopefully it will make you feel more positive about your situation.

-Anthony Nolan offers a free Telephone Emotional Support service specifically for stem cell transplant patients and family members, provided by Working to Wellbeing.
-Through a series of appointments, you can talk to someone about whatever’s on your mind, e.g. concerns you may be having about the future or your treatment pathway.
-Working to Wellbeing are a team of wellbeing specialists including qualified psychologists, with years of experience providing support for stem cell transplant patients.
-If you think this might be helpful to you, email our team to arrange an appointment: email@example.com
+Anthony Nolan offers a free Telephone Emotional Support service specifically for stem cell transplant patients and family members, provided by Working To Wellbeing.
+Through a series of appointments, you can talk to someone about whatever’s on your mind, such as concerns you may be having about the future or your treatment pathway.
+Working To Wellbeing are a team of wellbeing specialists including qualified psychologists, with years of experience providing support for stem cell transplant patients.
+If you think this might be helpful to you, email our team to arrange an appointment: firstname.lastname@example.org

 Our Recovery: Mind web section and our booklet Your Mental Health and Stem Cell Transplant (PDF 3176KB) also contain handy suggestions to help you cope with the mental challenges of having a stem cell transplant.